 - ½ tsp ghee

-Mix the marinade ingredients and add the lamb pieces to it.
+- Add the ground coriander and cumin seeds, Kashmiri chilli powder and yoghurt to a bowl and mix to a smooth paste.
+Add the lamb pieces to it and mix well.
 Cover and set aside for an hour or best, overnight.

-Soak the Kashmiri dried chillies in 200mls warm water for 30 minutes.
-Blend half the red chillies with the garlic to a coarse paste using a little of the soaking liquid.
+- Soak the Kashmiri dried chillies in 200ml warm water for 30 minutes.
+Blend half the red chillies with the garlic to a coarse paste using a little soaking liquid.
 Blend the remaining chillies using the remaining soaking liquid to a coarse paste and set aside to add at the end.

-In a heavy based wide saucepan heat the ghee, and add the green and black cardamom pods, bay leaves and cloves.
+- In a heavy-based wide saucepan heat the ghee and add the green and black cardamom pods, bay leaves and cloves.
 Fry for 30 seconds on medium heat as they begin to sizzle and infuse the oil.
-Add the onion and fry for five minutes until they start to change colour to a light brown.
+Add the onion and fry for ten minutes until they start to change colour to a light brown.
 Add the chilli and garlic paste and stir through.
-Fry for two minutes until raw smell has gone.
+Fry for two minutes until the raw smell has gone.

-Add the marinated lamb and remaining marinade.
-Stir fry for 10-15 minutes until the meat pieces start to brown.
+- Add the marinated lamb and remaining marinade.
+Stir fry for ten minutes until the meat pieces start to brown.

-After the two hours, check the seasoning, then add the reserved chilli paste.
+- After two hours, check the seasoning, then add the reserved chilli paste.
 Mix well and simmer for a further 15 minutes.

 for the dhungar

-Using a set of kitchen tongs, heat the charcoal on open flame on the stove.
+- Using a set of kitchen tongs, heat the charcoal on an open flame on the stove.
 Heat it till it gets red hot.

 - This recipe would suit goat or mutton.
 Lamb chops or shanks can also be used.

 - Goat, mutton and lamb shanks may require as much as an additional hour to cook.
-They are also good candidates to consider par-boiling, as discussed above.
+They are also good candidates to consider par-boiling, as discussed in the article above.

 This feature is only available to subscribers.